-- 9. Entities must disaggregate revenue from contracts with customers into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.
-It will depend on the specific circumstances of each entity as to how much detail is disclosed.
-VALUE HKFRS Limited has determined that a disaggregation of revenue using existing segments and the timing of the transfer of goods or services (at a point in time vs over time) is adequate for its circumstances.
-However, this is a judgement and will not necessarily be appropriate for other entities. - 10.
-Other categories that could be used as basis for disaggregation include: - (a) type of good or service (e.g. major product lines) - (b) geographical regions - (c) market or type of customer - (d) type of contract (e.g. fixed price vs time-and-materials contracts) - (e) contract duration (short-term vs long-term contracts), or - (f) sales channels (directly to customers vs wholesale). - 11.
-When selecting categories for the disaggregation of revenue entities should also consider how their revenue is presented for other purposes, e.g. in earnings releases, annual reports or investor presentations, and what information is regularly reviewed by the chief operating decision makers.
-Where revenue is disaggregated on a basis other than reportable segments, the entity must disclose sufficient information so users of its financial statements can understand the relationship between the disaggregated revenue and the revenue information that is disclosed for each reportable segment.
+- 10. Entities must disaggregate revenue from contracts with customers into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.
+The amount of detail that is disclosed will depend on the specific circumstances of each entity as to how much detail is disclosed.
+VALUE HKFRS Limited has determined that a disaggregation of revenue using existing segments and the timing of the transfer of goods or services (at a point in time versus over time) is adequate considering the nature of its revenue-generating activities.
+However, this is a judgement and will not necessarily be appropriate for other entities. - 11.
+Other categories that could be used as basis for disaggregation include: - (a) type of good or service (for example, major product lines) - (b) geographical regions - (c) market or type of customer - (d) type of contract (for example, fixed price versus time-and-materials contracts) - (e) contract duration (short-term versus long-term contracts), or - (f) sales channels (directly to customers versus wholesale). - 12.
+When selecting categories for the disaggregation of revenue entities should also consider how their revenue is presented for other purposes (for example, in earnings releases, annual reports or investor presentations) and what information is regularly reviewed by the CODMs.
+Where revenue is disaggregated on a basis other than reportable segments, the entity must disclose sufficient information so that users of its financial statements can understand the relationship between the disaggregated revenue and the revenue information that is disclosed for each reportable segment.

-- 12. The following disclosures are not illustrated in this publication as they are not applicable to VALUE HKFRS Limited: - (a) information about interest revenue and interest expense for each reportable segment (if provided to the CODM) - (b) the nature and effect of asymmetrical allocations to reportable segments - (c) reconciliations for other material amounts disclosed in the segment note - (d) explanations regarding restatements of previously reported information following an internal reorganisation - (e) reversal of impairment losses by reportable segment - (f) cash flows by reportable segment (encouraged but not mandatory), and - (g) changes in measurement methods (explain impact on reported segment profit or loss).
+- 13. The following disclosures are not illustrated in this publication, because they are not applicable to VALUE HKFRS Limited: - (g) information about interest revenue and interest expense for each reportable segment (if provided to the CODM) - (h) the nature and effect of asymmetrical allocations to reportable segments - (i) reconciliations for other material amounts disclosed in the segment note - (j) explanations regarding restatements of previously reported information following an internal reorganisation - (k) reversal of impairment losses by reportable segment - (I) cash flows by reportable segment (encouraged but not mandatory), and - (m) changes in measurement methods (explain impact on reported segment profit or loss).